Just because you’re a mom doesn’t mean you want to look like one.

 - Easy to clean.

-- The side pockets open up into the main compartment of the bag, not their own compartment.
+- The side pockets open up into the main part of the bag, and aren’t separate compartments.

-This bag can handle the majority of breast pumps and it’s highly versatile.
-It has a removable or adjustable insert so this bag will work as a diaper bag, gym bag or an overnight tote.
+This highly versatile bag can accommodate the majority of breast pumps on the market.
+It has a removable or adjustable insert so it works as a diaper bag, gym bag or an overnight tote.

 You won’t need to completely take your pump apart between uses because you’ll have easy access to your whole pump with this bag.